Skip to main content Skip to secondary navigation

 • Student groups are required to coordinate transportation to and from any off-campus party with 50 or more expected guests.

 • A transportation plan should be included in the harm reduction plan when registering an off campus party.
+This is important for the university so that they know that people are considering transportation when planning off campus events for both safety and equity reasons.
+This also allows the university to check in on insurance and safety of travel, ensuring the existence of contracts or even signing off on them.
 The following should be addressed in the transportation plan:

 • Type of transportation provided (Buses, ride-share, other)